Safe sex: History

 Safe sex as a form of STI risk reduction appeared in journalism as early as 1984, in the British publication The Daily Intelligencer: "The goal is to reach about 50 million people with messages about safe sex and AIDS education."

 Although safe sex is used by individuals to refer to protection against both pregnancy and HIV/AIDS or other STI transmissions, the term was born in response to the HIV/AIDS epidemic.
 It is believed that the term safe sex was used in the professional literature in 1984, in the content of a paper on the psychological effect that HIV/AIDS may have on gay and bisexual men.

 A poster aimed at lesbians says "Low risk isn't no risk".
 It uses the expression "safer sex".

 A year later, the same term appeared in an article in The New York Times.
 This article emphasized that most specialists advised their AIDS patients to practice safe sex.
 The concept included limiting the number of sexual partners, using prophylactics, avoiding bodily fluid exchange, and resisting the use of drugs that reduced inhibitions for high-risk sexual behavior.
 Moreover, in 1985, the first safe sex guidelines were established by the 'Coalition for Sexual Responsibilities'.
 According to these guidelines, safe sex was practiced by using condoms also when engaging in anal or oral sex.

 Although the term safe sex was primarily used in reference to sexual activity between men, in 1986 the concept was spread to the general population.
-Various programs were developed with the aim of promoting safe sex practices among college students.
-These programs were focused on promoting the use of the condom, a better knowledge about the partner's sexual history and limiting the number of sexual partners.
+Various programs were developed to promote safe sex practices among college students.
+These programs were focused on promoting the use of the condom, a better knowledge about the partner's sexual history, and limiting the number of sexual partners.
 The first book on this subject, Safe Sex in the Age of AIDS, appeared in the same year.
 It had 88 pages that described both positive and negative approaches to sexual life.
 Sexual behavior was loosely sorted into safe (kissing, hugging, massage, body-to-body rubbing, mutual masturbation, exhibitionism, phone sex, and use of separate sex toys); possibly safe (use of condoms); or unsafe.